rmorshea/spectate/docs/source/usage/builtins.rst

   * - ``old``
     - * The value that was present before the change
-      * Is :attr:`~spectate.mvc.models.Undefined` if the key was not present.
+      * Is :attr:`~spectate.models.Undefined` if the key was not present.

   * - ``new``
     - * The value that this is now present after the change
-      * Is :attr:`~spectate.mvc.models.Undefined` if the key was deleted.
+      * Is :attr:`~spectate.models.Undefined` if the key was deleted.

 Set
 '''

-The :class:`~spectate.mvc.models.Set` model is a subclass of Python's standard :class:`set`.
+The :class:`~spectate.models.Set` model is a subclass of Python's standard :class:`set`.
 This model will produce events when an element of the set changes.
 This may happen when calling methods like :meth:`set.add` or :meth:`set.discard`.
-Events produced by :class:`~spectate.mvc.models.Set` have the following keys:
+Events produced by :class:`~spectate.models.Set` have the following keys:

 .. list-table::
   :widths: 1 10